usnistgov/SFA/README.md

 - Download freewrap651.zip from <https://sourceforge.net/projects/freewrap/files/freewrap/freeWrap%206.51/>.
 More recent versions of freeWrap will **not** work with the SFA.
 - Extract freewrap.exe and put it in the same directory as the SFA files that were downloaded from the 'source' directory.

-Purchase and download the legacy ActiveTcl 8.5.15 pre-built Tcl distribution from <https://www.activestate.com/products/activetcl/downloads/>.
+Purchase and download the legacy ActiveTcl **8.5.15** pre-built Tcl distribution from <https://www.activestate.com/products/activetcl/downloads/>.

 - Scroll down to 'Licensing Options For Beyond Development Use' for information about purchasing Legacy Builds
-- SFA can only be built with the legacy version of Active Tcl 8.5.15.
-Do **not** download the freely available 8.5 and 8.6 versions or the 64-bit version.
+- SFA can **ONLY** be built with the legacy version of Active Tcl 8.5.15 (32-bit).
+Newer versions of Tcl are not supported.
 - Run the installer and use the default installation folders
 - Several Tcl packages from ActiveTcl also need to be installed.
-Open a command prompt window, change to C:\\Tcl\\bin and enter the following three commands:
+Open a command prompt window, change to C:\\Tcl\\bin, or wherever it was installed, and enter the following three commands:

 ```
 teacup install tcom